Library and Archives Canada: Operations

 LAC is expected to maintain "effective recordkeeping practices that ensure transparency and accountability".

 Management

 The Librarian and Archivist of Canada has the same seniority level as a deputy minister of a federal department.

 On May 27, 2019, Leslie Weir was appointed Librarian and Archivist of Canada for a four-year term commencing August 30, 2019.
 Weir is the first woman to hold this role.
+Her term has been extended another four years to provide continuity through some major building projects.

 The head of Canada's national archives was known as the Dominion Archivist from 1872 to 1987 and the National Archivist from 1987 to 2004.